Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: The connection to the Clifford group

 For the second part, assume that $p$ does not divide $t$.
 Let $U=\FF_q^t$ with standard basis $\{f_i\}_i$, and set $u = \sum_{i=1}^t f_i$.
 Then $\beta(u,u)=t$, which is non-zero by assumption.
 The claim now follows from the first part and Lemma~\ref{lem:jacobi factorization}. \end{proof}

 If $t$ is a multiple of $p$, the situation is more complicated.
+In that case, $u=\sum_if_i$ is isotropic, which reflects the fact that in this case the representation

+is Abelian.
 The smallest non-degenerate subspace $U_1\subset \FF_q^t$ containing $u=\sum_i f_i$ is then a hyperbolic plane.
 Following the same recipe as above, we can therefore arrange for the Heisenberg group to act only on the first \emph{two} copies of $L^2(X^*)$.
-However, the action is a permutation action (as in Lemma~\ref{lem:hyperbolic plane}), which, unlike the case treated in Proposition~\ref{prop:symplectoclifford}, is reducible.
+However, the action of the Clifford group on these two copies is its adjoint action (as in Lemma~\ref{lem:hyperbolic plane}).
+This action, unlike the case treated in Proposition~\ref{prop:symplectoclifford}, is reducible.
 We will analyze this situation elsewhere \cite{in-prep}.

 We close this section with a sample application of Proposition~\ref{prop:symplectoclifford}.
 Our goal is to directly see the equivalence of two well-known facts: (1) The Clifford group forms a unitary $2$-design \cite{dankert_exact_2009, gross_evenly_2007}, i.e.\ its second tensor power decomposes into a direct sum of two irreducible representations, supported on the $q^n (q^n+1)/2$-dimensional symmetric subspace, and the $q^n(q^n-1)/2$-dimensional anti-symmetric one.
 Here, the (anti-)symmetry is w.r.t.\ to an exchange of tensor factors.
 (2) The Weil representation of the symplectic group decomposes as the direct sum of two irreducible spaces, namely the $(q^n+1)/2$-dimensional subspace of $L^2(X^*)$ of functions that are symmetric under the reflection $y \mapsto - y$, and the $(q^n-1)/2$-dimensional subspace of anti-symmetric functions.
 The correspondence in Proposition~\ref{prop:symplectoclifford} maps these two decompositions onto each other: